Pimpri-Chinchwad: Civic Administration

 The Pimpri Chinchwad Municipal Corporation, Pune is the local governing body.
 It comprises two branches: the executive branch headed by the Municipal Commissioner, an IAS officer appointed by the Government of Maharashtra, and an elected deliberative branch, the general body, headed by the Mayor.
 Municipal elections are held every five years to elect councilors, popularly known as 'corporators', who form the general body of the PCMC.
 The corporators, in turn, elect the mayor and the deputy mayor.
 In the Municipal Elections held in February 2017, 128 corporators were elected to represent the 32 electoral wards (4 corporators per ward).
 While the position of the mayor is mostly ceremonial, the chief executive of the city is the Municipal Commissioner, appointed by the state government.
 The JNNURM award for Best Performing neighbourhood, under Sub-Mission for Urban Infrastructure and Governance, was given to PCMC, Pune in 2016.
 The "System of Assisting Residents and Tourist Through Helpline Information" (SARATHI), the grievance portal of the city, has gained national recognition and is a role model for other cities.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Pimpri-Chinchwad Municipal Corporation reported total revenue receipts of ₹4,245 crore (US$510 million) and total expenditure of ₹3,965 crore (US$477 million) in 2022–23.
+Tax revenue accounted for about 26.1% of the total revenue, while the corporation received ₹2,196 crore in grants during the financial year.